-One critical example of when Reforming a gateway’s network may be necessary is moving gateways or sensors between Sensor Networks.
-As mentioned previously, when a gateway performs a Download Sensor List function, it does not clear out sensor ID’s that have previously been added to the gateway’s Sensor List.
-Therefore if you move a gateway or sensor to a new Sensor Network in the software, the devices that were previously on the same network will continue to authorize communication if in range of each other.
-This can cause confusion if the devices are in range of multiple gateways/sensors but intended to operate on different sensor networks.
-Therefore a Reform command should be performed on **both the gateway from the previous network, and the gateway moved to the new network.**
+One critical example when reforming a gateway’s network may be necessary is moving gateways or sensors between sensor networks.
+When a gateway performs a Download Sensor List function, it does not clear out the sensor IDs that have been added to the Sensor List.
+Therefore if you move a gateway or sensor to a new sensor network in iMonnit, the devices that were on the same network will continue to authorize communication if in range of each other.
+This can confuse you if the devices are in the range of multiple gateways and sensors but need to operate on different sensor networks.
+Therefore you should perform a Reform command on the gateway from the previous network, and the gateway moved to the new network.

-Though a Reform command performs the same function for Gen1 and Alta gateways in terms of the Sensor List operations, there is an additional operation which the Gen1 gateways perform and Alta gateways do not.
-Gen1 gateways operate on a dedicated channel within the radio frequency band which the sensor/gateway supports.
-A Reform command on a Gen1 gateway performs a third function in which it scans for the clearest available channel within the operating frequency band.
-This can be a useful function with a Gen1 gateway if the devices are experiencing interference.
+Though a Reform command performs the same function for Gen1 and ALTA Gateways in the Sensor List operations, there is an additional operation that the Gen1 Gateways perform, but the ALTA Gateways don’t.
+Gen1 Gateways operate on a dedicated channel within the radio frequency band, which the sensor/gateway supports.
+A Reform command on a Gen1 Gateway performs a third function in which it scans for the clearest available channel within the operating frequency band.
+This can be useful with a Gen1 Gateway if the devices are experiencing interference.

-The Alta line operate with Frequency-Hopping Spread Spectrum radio transmission.
-Because the devices are communicating over a range of frequencies by default, this function is not necessary in the Alta line, and therefore not performed when Reforming the network of an Alta Gateway.
+The ALTA line operates with Frequency-Hopping Spread Spectrum radio transmission.
+Because the devices are communicating over a range of frequencies by default, this function is not necessary for the ALTA line and, therefore, not performed when Reforming the network of an ALTA Gateway.

-Reforming a gateway using the Local Configuration (HTTP) Interface
+Reform a Gateway Using the Local Configuration (HTTP) Interface

-Some users will not be interacting with iMonnit software when configuring and operating their gateways.
-For users that operate their gateways on a private networks with the Default Server Interface disabled, the Reform command can still be performed and the functionality is the same.
-To do this, you will access the gateway’s Local Configuration (HTTP) Interface through a browser (for information on this see the following article: Ethernet Gateway 4 - Accessing local configuration page (HTTP Interface) Locally).
+Some users may not interact with iMonnit when configuring and operating their gateways.
+If you run your gateways on private networks with the Default Server Interface disabled, you can still perform the Reform command, and the functionality is the same.
+To do this, access the gateway’s Local Configuration (HTTP) Interface through a browser.
+For information on this, see the following article: Ethernet Gateway 4 - Accessing local configuration page (HTTP Interface).

 - From the HTTP Interface, click General Options.